-If a system with an installed capacity of 24 megawatts has optimal sun exposure for one hour, it will produce 24 megawatt hours of electricity.
+If a system with an installed capacity of 24 megawatts has optimal sun exposure for one hour, it will produce 24 megawatt hours of electricity in that time.

 Installed capacity relates mainly to calculating the cost of solar panels.
 Looking at how many watt hours an installation will generate produce is used for assessing how many solar panels are required - comparing solar energy production to existing electricity usage.